• Skip to primary navigation

 I’m using a 10” non stick skillet to cook the Pad Thai.
 If you have a wok then you can use that, but I got great results in a non-stick skillet.

-Cook the protein and tofu first, then leave 2 tablespoon of oil in the skillet.
+Cook the protein and tofu first, then leave 2 Tbsp of oil in the skillet.
 I know this may seem like a lot of oil, but it’s needed to prevent the noodles from clumping together.

 The heat needs to be at medium high.
 Add Garlic, then the noodles, Pad Thai sauce, and move everything around quickly to incorporate.